CAB Logo - Adviceguide home page link

 1. a resident who lives in the property and who owns the freehold

-5. a resident who lives in the property and who is a licensee.
-This means that they are not a tenant, but have permission to stay there
+4. a resident who lives in the property and who is a licensee.
+This means that they are not a tenant or a contract holder, but have permission to stay there

-7. an owner of the property who does not live there.
+6. an owner of the property who does not live there

-Each year, every local authority will set a rate of council tax for each valuation band.
+Each year, every local council sets a rate of council tax for each valuation band.
 Not everyone will have to pay the full amount of council tax.
-There are three ways in which your council tax bill may be reduced.
+There are a few ways in which your council tax bill may be reduced.
 These are:

 Reduction scheme for people with disabilities